w3c/wai-intro-atag/content/social-media.md

   </ul>
 </div>

 Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities often depend on your tool to do their job.
-You need to ensure accessibility is not damaged when updating your tool or the functionality.
+You need to ensure accessibility is not damaged when updating your tool's user interface or functionality.

 ### Everyone can Process Content at Their Own Pace